rileyschenck/website/_posts/2023-03-02-DC-Marvel-Gender.md

 toc_sticky: true
 ---

-## Many men and traditional genders.
+## Many men and traditional genders

 As you can see in the interactive stacked bar chart below, only a very few DC or Marvel characters do not fit neatly into traditional gender roles (grouped into the Non-Traditional or Not Identified Characters bars), and there have been more than